Xilinx/foc-motor-ctrl/README.md

-# motor-control
+# Motor Control Application

-KD240 Motor Control Application
+## This is WIP. nothing is expected to work.
+It is just a template for now.